Calypto/blackwhite/README.md

-# black-white
-Simple program to switch between black and white on key press or mouse movement
+Simple SDL2 C program to switch between black and white on key presses or mouse movements.
+Intended for use with latency measurement tools that rely on a change in brightness.

+F11 = toggle fullscreen
+Esc = exit